MIchaelKa/tech-knowledge-base/Math/Linear Algebra/MIT 18.065. Matrix Methods..md

 b in the column space of A when Ax = b has a solution
 - What if it have multiple solutions?
 - A is rank deficient
+- What if it have no solutions?
+- A is rank deficient. b is not in the column space of A.
+- See Problem PS I.3.5

 For full rank matrix we want all columns to be independent It means the only combination of these columns that gives zero vector is $A*0$ The proof? - TODO
+PS I.1.4

 3 independent columns in R^3 produce an invertible matrix Ax = b has exactly one solution